← Go back

 Mexico has a bad reading reputation.
-Statistics are poor compared to other countries: Mexicans read 5.3 book per year*.
+Statistics are poor compared to other countries: Mexicans read 5.3 books per year*.

-Isn’t just about the statistics.
-There’s a relation to reading content access and the costs it means.
-Nubleer pretends to solve that through a digital reading platform in a monthly subscription basis.
-Lowering costs, opening access to thousands of contents and healing Mexico’s statistics.
+It isn't just about the statistics.
+There's a relationship between access to reading content and the costs it entails.
+Nubleer pretends to solve that through a digital reading platform on a monthly subscription basis.
+Lowering costs, expanding access to thousands of pieces of content, and improving Mexico's statistics.

 I was in charge of design.
-Making all decisions based on users need and business goals.
-My design process was as following:
+Making all decisions based on users' needs and business goals.
+My design process was as follows:

 1. User research